adithyakrish0/alt-a-smartfix/PRIVACY.md

 ## 🔒 Overview

-Alt-D Smart Fix ("Alt-D", "we", "our", or "the extension") is committed to protecting your privacy.
+Alt-A Smart Fix ("Alt-A", "we", "our", or "the extension") is committed to protecting your privacy.
 This privacy policy explains how we handle your data when you use our Firefox extension.

 **TL;DR:** We don't collect, store, or share your personal data.
 Everything stays on your device.